Standard Bank Terms and Conditions

 whatever reason retains the right to accept or reject any offer

 at any time for whatever reason.
+An admin fee of R2,875.00 is payable on acceptances of offer.
 Neither the Bank nor

 mycars.co.za will be liable for any losses of whatsoever

 nature incurred, as a direct or indirect result of the use

 of the information on this site.
 Any user of this site warrant